kanxoramesh/Android-Problems-And-Their-Solutions/AddingNativeSources.md

              # Provides a relative path to your source file(s).
              main/native/native-lib.cpp )
 ```
 * Make your Java file under your android package name .
-This file will be responsible for accessing native methos . make a java class like MySecure.java
+This file will be responsible for accessing native methods.
+Make a java class like MySecure.java

 * Make native file under \app\src\main\ with name 'native'
 * Make your native file name like 'native-lib.cpp' if you have to wrte file in C++ language
 * write your logic/code under this file
  note:- Native files method are only accessible from your project which has same directory as your method name in native files

-// start with Java and make underscore for package name having dot(.) and ten finally your native method name
+// start with Java and make underscore for package name having dot(.) and append your native method name
 ```
 #include <jni.h>